actionml/docs.actionml.com/awssetupguide.md

 # AWS AMI Setup Guide: Dev Machine

-***Coming Soon&mdash;we are awaiting AWS approval***

-Go to the AWS Marketplace [here]() This will step you through creating an instance.
-This guide helps you use the AWS instance, which has Apache PredictionIO {{> pioversion}} and the latest Universal Recommender {{> urversion}} pre-installed from the AWS-Markeplace.
+Get the [AWS AMI](https://aws.amazon.com/marketplace/pp/B01N310FF0).
+This will step you through creating an instance.
+This guide helps you use the AWS instance.

+Features:

+ -  Apache PredictionIO {{> pioversion}} installed and configured
+ -  The Universal Recommender {{> urversion}} pre-installed
+ -  Can run any Apache PIO Template from [these choices](http://predictionio.incubator.apache.org/gallery/template-gallery/)
+ -  All-in-one setup running on a single instance
+ -  Launches and runs HBase, Elasticsearch, HDFS, and Spark on boot automatically
+ -  Ubuntu 16.04 LTS

 ## Requirements

- - Knowledge of using a Debian derivative Linux distro, particularly Ubuntu.
+ - Basic understanding of Linux
  - An AWS account allowing EC2 instance creation and EBS block storage volumes.

 ## Create

+ - Go to the [AWS AMI](https://aws.amazon.com/marketplace/pp/B01N310FF0) page and pick "continue".
-As you create in instance pick the size of machine and storage you need and choose the option to "create new keys".
-Download the .pem file to your computer and do the equivalent of the Linux `chmod 600 /path/to/pem-file` so that only the file owner has permission to read and write.
+ - As you create an instance pick the size of machine and storage you need and choose the option to "create new keys".
+ - Download the .pem file to your computer and do the equivalent of the Linux `chmod 600 /path/to/pem-file` so that only the file owner has permission to read and write.

 ## Login

 You will need an ssh terminal that is compatible with OpenSSH.
 This is pre-installed on most desktop Linux Distributions and macOS.
 Windows users may use Putty but must convert Putty keys into OpenSSH compatible ones.
-Google "convert putty key to openssh"
+Google "convert putty key to OpenSSH".
+For Windows users it is often useful to create a Virtual Machine with Linux running inside if only because you will be using the same commands on your dev machine as on the AWS instance.

+Using your terminal where OpenSSH has been installed:

- - First login as the "ubuntu" user
+ - Login as the "ubuntu" user

    ```
    ssh -i /path/to/pem-file ubuntu@public-ip-address-of-instance
    ```